codescapade/aeons-examples/site/src/examples/demos/ldtk-platformer.md

 ---

 ### Controls
 Arrow keys to move left and right.
 Up arrow or space to jump.
+When you are sliding on a wall you only have to press the jump button to jump to the opposite side.
 Q to toggle the debug view.
 <br>
 <br>